 Louisiana Criminal Statute of Limitations Laws

 Can you be charged with a crime from six months or six years ago?
 It's a valid question and an important one at times.
 Prosecutors have time limits when it comes to filing formal charges against defendants.
-These time limits are collectively referred to as the statute of limitations.
+These time limits are referred to as statutes of limitations.

-The main reason for these limits it to ensure convictions are obtained with evidence, whether it's eyewitness testimony or physical evidence, that has not yet been lost of compromised.
-As in other states, Louisiana criminal statute of limitations laws allow longer periods of time for rape, crimes against children, and other offenses where victims may not report the crime until years later.
+The main reason for these limits is to ensure trials are conducted with evidence, whether it's eyewitness testimony or physical evidence, that has not yet been lost or compromised.
+As in other states, Louisiana criminal statute of limitations laws allow longer periods of time to file for rape, crimes against children, and other offenses where victims may not report the crime until years later.

 Learn about Louisiana's criminal statute of limitation laws and related matters in the sections below.